 If you’re just selling your old stuff and buying things for personal use, an individual account should be fine.
 But a business account is essential if you’re using eBay for, well, business.
 Selling things you’ve purchased or made strictly for the purpose of selling generally counts.

-See the full list of reasons why you’d have to choose a business account here.
-Also, make sure you’re legally registered as a business if you aren’t simply running a sole proprietorship under your own name.
+Make sure you’re legally registered as a business if you aren’t simply running a sole proprietorship under your own name.

 I’ve Registered as a Business.
 How Can I Make This Less Work?